SamoyaTech/D287-Custom-PC-Website/README.md

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
+- completed in part G

 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.

+*EnufPartsValidator.java:
+- line 36-40-modified isValid method and added code to display error message if adding/updating products lowers part inventory below the minimum

 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.
+- completed in part G

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.